Home ® Publications ® The Tracker Magazine ® Vol 3, No. 1, First Quarter 1984

 Concentric Rings

-By Tom Brown, Jr.
+by Tom Brown, Jr.

 One skill needed to make a good scout is the ability to read the concentric rings of the land.
 This ability enables him to read what is happening on the landscape at great distances, out of the normal range of hearing or sight.